accommodations

 All residents have access to indoor and outdoor shared studio spaces, use of shop tools, electricity, and assorted hardware.
 Local transportation is also provided for field trips, touring local workshops, and going to the lake.
 See Projects pages (Clay, Independent) for details.

-collaborative building projects
+collaborative Sustainable building projects

 CAMPY Fun